kyma-project/cli/docs/gen-docs/kyma_provision_gardener.md

   -c, --credentials string       Specifies the path to the kubeconfig file of the Gardener service account. (required)
-      --disk-size int            Specifies the disk size in GB of the cluster. (default 30) --disk-type string         Specifies the type of disk to use on the target provider. (default "pd-standard") -e, --extra strings            Specifies one or more arguments in the "NAME=VALUE" form to provide additional configurations.
+      --disk-size int            Specifies the disk size in GB of the cluster. (default 30) --disk-type string         Specifies the type of disk to use on the target provider. (default "pd-standard") -e, --extra strings            Specifies one or more arguments as "NAME=VALUE" key-value pairs to configure additional cluster settings.
+You can use this flag multiple times or enter thet key-value pairs as a comma-separated list.
   -k, --kube-version string      Specifies the Kubernetes version of the cluster. (default "1.15.4") -n, --name string              Specifies the name of the cluster to provision. (required)
       --nodes int                Specifies the number of nodes of the cluster. (default 3)